COSTS AT UHS:

 Most currently enrolled students pay nothing for most primary care and specialist visits at UHS.
 That’s because U-M students who are currently enrolled in regular classes on the Ann Arbor campus pay a health service fee as part of tuition.
 This fee helps to fund clinical and wellness services at UHS and to create a health-promoting campus culture.

 Besides these primary care visits and specialist visits, students (and/or their personal health insurance) may be billed for other services.
-Any out-of-pocket expense depends on what kind of care you need and your insurance plan.
+Any out-of-pocket expense depends on what kind of care you may need and your insurance plan.
 Health insurance plans vary a great deal and may cover only part of the costs or it may not cover your care at UHS.

 Please check with your insurance about coverage because students are responsible to pay any part that isn't covered by health insurance (the customer service # is usually on the back of your membership card)

 If you are not a U-M student who is currently enrolled in regular classes on the Ann Arbor campus, please see: